asterr/mac-dev-playbook/doc/additional-configuration.md

   * Install in Windows
   * Copy `~/Documents/Quicken to the new machine.`
   * Start the ExpressVPN, connected to the US. (on the Mac host)
+    * This might or might not be required.
+It didn't work reliably.
+    * ProtonVPN or other solutions might be equally viable.
+    * Or Quicken might start working again for non-US IP addresses.
+    * Symptoms are:
+      * Verify username and password
+      * Attempt to activate still results in "credentials error"
   * Open Quicken in Windows.
   * Select the existing `asterr-current.qdf` file.
   * Login to Quicken to activate.